Petarj123/Media-Server/README.md

 # Features

-Java Spring Boot: A robust backend framework ensuring scalability and reliability.

-MongoDB Integration: Efficient data storage and retrieval with MongoDB.

 File and Folder Management: Users can upload, move, and delete media files and organize them into folders.

 File Scanning with ClamAV: Automatically scan files for vulnerabilities upon upload using ClamAV.